2018: Another Successful Traverse City Lids For Kids!

-Our Lids for Kids bike helmet giveaway in Northern Michigan was held May 13.
-In the end, more than 260 children who came to F&M Park received free, properly fitted bike helmets in Traverse City.
+Our Lids for Kids bike helmet giveaway in Northern Michigan was held May 12 and was the most successful Traverse City event we’ve held yet!
+More than 500 children who came to F&M Park received free, properly fitted bike helmets in Traverse City.

 Lids for Kids is a community outreach program that emphasizes the importance of bicycle safety and gives children the one tool they need to prevent brain injury in a bicycle accident: a properly fitted helmet.
 Since the program first began in Lansing in 2003, more than 8,000 bike helmets have been distributed to Michigan children.